dcreager/dcreager.net/_posts/2009-08-06-subprocess-communicate-drawbacks.markdown

 The second item is a problem if you have to spawn multiple subprocesses, and interact with them simultaneously.
 You could argue that there's no need to fix this problem if you haven't fixed the
-first: since the `communicate` method is just going to collec the stdout and stderr into strings, then you could just loop through each of your subprocesses, calling `communicate` on each in turn.
+first: since the `communicate` method is just going to collect the stdout and stderr into strings, then you could just loop through each of your subprocesses, calling `communicate` on each in turn:

+{% highlight python %}
+import subprocess

+sp1 = subprocess.Popen(["ls", "-l"],
+                       stdin=subprocess.PIPE,
+                       stdout=subprocess.PIPE)

+sp2 = subprocess.Popen(["ls", "-al"],
+                       stdin=subprocess.PIPE,
+                       stdout=subprocess.PIPE)

+for sp in [sp1, sp2]:
+    (stdout, stderr) = sp.communicate()
+    print stdout
+{% endhighlight %}

 The end result would be what you want — all of the stdout and stderr strings for all of your subprocesses.

-However, do so can make your subprocesses take longer to run, since you won't be able to exploit parallelism as much.
+However, doing so can make your subprocesses take longer to run, since you won't be able to exploit parallelism as much.
 Since you're firing off these subprocesses at the same time, you supposedly want them to execute simultaneously, allowing the OS to schedule them appropriate